 - b.
 Subcatchment Area 1H appears to be discharging into numerous drywells.
 It does not appear that the Applicant has provided calculations for the sizing of these drywells.
-HW recommends that the Applicant provide documentation verifying that the proposed drainage system for subcatchment 1H is sized appropriately. - c.
-HW recommends that the Applicant verify that the runoff from the Village at Newburyport Condominiums is not contributing to the proposed ILSF watershed. - d.
+HW recommends that the Applicant provide documentation verifying that the proposed drainage system for subcatchment 1H is sized appropriately. - The Applicant has modeled the drywells in the HydroCAD calculations; however, as modeled, it appears that the drywells will overtop significantly in a large storm event.
+HW suggests that the Applicant revise the drywell model to include some surface storage and verify that, if the drywells overtop, the runoff will not flow into the houses on lots 26 34.
+Furthermore, it appears that the HydroCAD model is not consistent with the drywell detail shown on Sheet C15. - c.
+HW recommends that the Applicant verify that the runoff from the Village at Newburyport Condominiums is not contributing to the proposed ILSF watershed. - The Applicant has adequately addressed this comment. - d.
 In the HydroCAD model it does not appear that the Applicant has included the overland flow catchment areas directed towards bioretention basins C (Pond C BR) and F (Pond F BR).
-HW recommends that the Applicant revisit these stormwater practice calculations to verify that the entire watershed flowing into the basins has been accounted for and that the basins are adequately sized. - e.
+HW recommends that the Applicant revisit these stormwater practice calculations to verify that the entire watershed flowing into the basins has been accounted for and that the basins are adequately sized. - The Applicant has noted that the bioretention areas have been sized for water quality capturing the 1-inch rainfall from the impervious paved roadway, which is an acceptable design.
+As described in the narrative, drip edge infiltration trenches will be installed for infiltration of roof runoff.
+A detail has been provided on Sheet C15 (Revision date November 16, 2017); however, it is not clear from the plan set where the drip edge trenches will be located.
+HW recommends that a note be added to the Stormwater Drip Edge detail describing where the contractor should install the drip edges trenches. - e.
 There are a number of inconsistencies between the plans and the HydroCAD model, including elevations, lengths of pipes, and slopes of pipes.
 The most significant inconsistencies include the pipe and weir sizes as modeled in HydroCAD.
 For example, Pond B lists an 18-inch culvert while the plan shows a 12-inch culvert, the pipe to Pond E is not labeled, and the weirs listed under the bioretention basins include a 1.0 foot breadth but neither the plan views nor the detail provided indicate a weir location or size for any of the bioretention areas.
-HW recommends that the Applicant verify that all elevations and inlet and outlet information are carefully reviewed and accurately and consistently documented between the calculations and the design plans. - f.
-It appears that the Applicant has mislabeled a number of the bioretention basins.
-HW recommends correcting this typographical error for clarity. - g.
-HW recommends that additional documentation be provided regarding the bioretention areas and the constructed wetland design to ensure that designs meet the MASWS and are consistent with the MSH.
-Each system should have an individual detail including specific design parameters, including dimensions, overflows, depth to seasonal high ground water, and native plantings. - 3.3 Standard 3 requires that the annual recharge from post-development shall approximate annual recharge from pre-development conditions. - a.
-The Applicant has chosen to include narratives to document that they are providing adequate recharge volumes.
-It is difficult to verify that the values presented are accurate.
-HW recommends that the Applicant provide clear calculation work sheets which correlate accurately to the Proposed Drainage Area figure, and plan details, including the recharge attributed to the bioretention basins and the infiltration trenches around the buildings. - b.
-HW recommends that the Applicant provide the drawdown calculations for the bioretention areas in accordance with Volume 3 of the MSH. - 3.4 Standard 4 requires that the stormwater system be designed to remove 80% Total Suspended Solids (TSS) and to treat 1.0 inch of volume from the impervious area for water quality.
-(Note: Because the site is located within a Zone II area, the water quality treatment volume is 1 inch instead of 0.5 inches.
-See Standard 6.)
+HW recommends that the Applicant verify that all elevations and inlet and outlet information are carefully reviewed and accurately and consistently documented between the calculations and the design plans.

+The Applicant has partially addressed this comment and has provided a table on Sheet C15 (revision date November 16, 2017).
+HW recommends that the weir width for each bioretention area also be added to the table.